pwr-Solaar/Solaar/docs/usage.md

 way to do a mouse left click, so exercise caution when remapping keys or buttons that are needed to operate your system.

-## Solaar command line interface
+## Solaar command-line interface

-Solaar also has a command line interface that can do most of what can be done using the main window.
+Solaar also has a command-line interface that can do most of what can be done using the main window.
 For more information on the command line interface, run `solaar --help` to see the commands and then `solaar <command> --help` to see the arguments to any of the commands.